gl-inet/docs3.x/docs/tutorials/wireguard_client.md

 GL.iNet routers have pre-installed WireGuard Client and Server.

-If you have already bought WireGuard service from a provider, but you don't know how to get the configuration files, please refer to [get configuration files from WireGuard service providers](#get-configuration-files-from-wireguard-service-providers).
+If you have already bought WireGuard service from a provider, but you don't know how to get the configuration files, please refer to [get configuration files from WireGuard service providers](#get-configuration-files-from-wireguard-service-providers) or ask its support.

 You can setup WireGuard Client via web Admin Panel and [mobile app](../mobile_app).
 For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, Mullvad VPN, TorGuard VPN, OVPN, WeVPN, StrongVPN, PIA VPN, SpiderVPN.